TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 *   The dates, times, duration and frequency of your interactions with our Services, any search terms you enter, the media files you listen to, download, view, email, text or otherwise share, favorites you select, and your navigation path through our Services.
 *   Listening data, including information about your interactions with NPR podcasts and other media files.
 *   Information about your interactions with our email messages.
+*   Analytics information to understand our users, for our internal purposes, and to customize the Services, content and sponsorship credits you receive.

-*   If you do not consent to the automatic collection, use or sharing of this type of information in the manner described in the Privacy Policy, please do not use the NPR Services.
+If you do not consent to the automatic collection, use or sharing of this type of information in the manner described in the Privacy Policy, please do not use the NPR Services.
 By using the NPR Services, you are "opting in" to the automatic collection, use and sharing of this information in accordance with the Privacy Policy.

 Read More in the Full Privacy Policy ↓

 **Use of Information**

-We and our service providers may use the information collected from you (whether provided by you directly or automatically collected through technology) to:
+We, our service providers, and our vendors may use the information collected from you (whether provided by you directly or automatically collected through technology) to:

 *   Manage, administer, promote, analyze and improve our Services.
 *   Respond to your questions or messages and fulfill your orders or requests for services.
 *   Customize the content you see and hear on our Services, including offering content from NPR Member stations associated with your account or located near you and offering other content that may be of interest to you.
 *   Customize the sponsorship credits you see and hear on our Services and on third-party services you may use or visit.
-*   Recognize you as the same user as you access our Services using different computers, devices and browsers.
+*   Recognize you as the same user as you access our Services, content and sponsorship credits using different computers, devices and browsers, and to deliver our Services, content and sponsorship credits to you on different computers, devices and browsers.
 *   Send you email newsletters and marketing, fundraising, membership and other communications from NPR and our Member stations.
 *   Publish, broadcast or otherwise use stories or information you submit to us.
 *   Comply with laws and enforce NPR's Terms of Use and other legal rights.